mkvenkit/ltspice101/README.md

-# ltspice101
-101 circuit simulations with LTSpice
+# 101 circuit simulations with LTSpice

+(A work in progress...)

+1. Simple RC circuit (transient and ac simulation)
+2.